The Secret Language of Sacred Spaces: religious architecture of the world

-Location: The Anglican Church of St Thomas Beckett
+Location: The Anglican Church of St Thomas Becket

+From Chartres Cathedral to Angkor Wat, religion has been the inspiration for many of the greatest buildings of the world.
 This lecture explores the architecture of the major religions of humanity.
-It lays out the resulting developments in chronological order, revealing a global narrative of 'sacred space'.
-While it does this, it reveals how the beliefs of each faith help to shape its architecture, presenting a distinctive series of creative possibilities that went on to be explored by designers of genius.
+It lays out the resulting developments in chronological order and shows how the beliefs of each faith helped to shape its architecture and went on to be explored by designers of genius.